Benefits of Austria Immigration

 2. Red-White-Red Card: This is a permit for skilled workers from countries outside the EU or EEA.
 It's good for 24 months and lets you work for a specific employer.
 There are different kinds of Red-White-Red Cards:

-• Very Highly Qualified Workers: For people with outstanding qualifications and work experience.
+• Very Highly Qualified Workers: This is for people with outstanding qualifications and work experience.

-• Skilled Workers in Jobs that are in Demand: For jobs that a lot of people in Austria need workers for.
+• Skilled Workers in Jobs that are in Demand: These are jobs that a lot of people in Austria need workers for.

-• Other Important Workers: For people with skills that are useful for Austria's economy.
+• Other Important Workers: These are people with skills that are useful for Austria's economy.

 • Graduates of Austrian Universities and Colleges: For people who have finished their studies in Austria.

-• Regular Workers in Tourism, Agriculture, and Forestry: For people who work in these areas.
+• Regular Workers in Tourism, Agriculture, and Forestry: This is for people who work in these areas.

-• Self-employed Key Workers: For people who want to start their businesses.
+• Self-employed Key Workers: This is for people who want to start their own businesses.

 • Start-up Founders: For people who want to create a new business in Austria.